 6. Say “no.”- Agile Product Roadmap

-A lot of the time, people ask for features that aren’t feasible or even necessary.
+Often, people request features that are either unfeasible or unnecessary.
 Depending on the situation, you may have to let it be.
-Any other way, you’ll be unable to produce anything that can be sold.
+Otherwise, you’ll be unable to produce anything that can be sold.
 Use your strategy and vision to establish what should be included in your roadmap.
-An agile product roadmap can be utilized if you discover that you can subsequently add the feature you desire.
-It is possible to maintain track of your product’s development, especially software, with the help of this roadmap.
+An agile product roadmap can be utilised if you discover that you can subsequently add the feature you desire.
+It is possible to keep track of your product’s development, especially software, with the help of this roadmap.
 Due to the brief sprints, the parameters provide for any detours that may be necessary.
 Such adaptability is essential in today’s fast-paced economy.

 Also Read: Best WordPress Store Locator Plugins